moby/moby/docs/userguide/storagedriver/overlayfs-driver.md

 with AUFS.
 This is because AUFS supports more layers than OverlayFS and it is possible to incur far larger latencies if searching through many AUFS layers.

-- **RPMs and Yum**.
-OverlayFS only implements a subset of the POSIX standards.
-This can result in certain OverlayFS operations breaking POSIX standards.
-One such operation is the *copy-up* operation.
-Therefore, using `yum` inside of a container on a Docker host using the `overlay`/`overlay2` storage drivers is unlikely to work without implementing workarounds.

 - **Inode limits**.
 Use of the `overlay` storage driver can cause excessive inode consumption.
 This is especially so as the number of images and containers on the Docker host grows.
 A Docker host with a large number of images and lots